Juda77/SudokuPuzzleSolver/README.md

 </p>
 <header><h3>Brief Runtime Analysis</h3><header>
 <p>
-  My algorithm runs, in the worst possible case(where we are unable to find a solution to the board), <b>O(9^n)</b>, where n = number of open spots at the start.
+  My algorithm runs, in the worst possible case(where we are unable to find a solution to the board), in <b>O(9^n)</b> time, where n = number of open spots at the start.
 This is because I use recursive backtracking, and the worst scenario occurs when we exhaust eeeevvvvveerrrryyy possible combination of numbers on the board.
 Since each spot has 9 different possible choices, the runtime is <b>9^(number of spots)</b>.
 There are also three constant factors involved:
 </p>
   <ul>
     <li>Traversing the GUI to obtain the input board values: 81 operations<b>O(1)</b></li>